LarsEKrueger/bite/readme.md

 well.
 Their output is captured is a way that they do not interfere with foreground operations.

+As the primary purpose of this program is to improve on the usability of the shell/term combination, only a subset of bash's features will be implemented:

+* prompt
+* history
+* global variables
+* temporary variables
+* brace expansion, tilde expansion, variable expansion (limited), arithmetic expansion, pathname expansion, history expansion
+* pipelines (limited)
+* redirection (only output to file)
+* aliases
+* job control
+* builtin commands (limited)
+* command lists (limited to &&, ||, ;)
+* compound commands (limited to for, if, while)
+* shell variables (limited)
+* completion

+The following features will not be implemented:

+* functions
+* here documents
+* coprocesses
+* comments
+* arrays
+* recursive variable expansion
+* name references

+The included features appear to be the most frequently-used interactve constructs while the features left out are deemed inconvenient to enter in an interactive shell.

 # Planned Features, Step 2

 ## Progress Information